msa-ali/tasklite/readme.md

 # todo-rust

-todo is a open-source simple command line todo application written in Rust.
+todo is a simple command line todo application written in Rust.
 It provides a simple interface to manage your tasks.
-Tasks can be added, listed, marked as done and removed.
+Tasks can be added, edited, listed, marked as done and removed.
 Tasks can also be tagged and filtered by priority, due date and tags.

 ## Installation